AimanHmidouch/AyomiTest/README.md

 # AyomiTest

-Pour le moment Docker ne marche pas
+Currently Docker isn't running yet

-Pour tester :
+To test :
+Run the backend on django:
+ - cd Django/
-lancer le backend dans django: cd Django/ python manage.py runserver
+ - python manage.py runserver

-lancer le front :
+Run the front
-  cd client/
+ - cd client/
-  npm install
+ - npm install
-  npm start
+ - npm start

 once running, click on register to create a new user